 Alison HaganIndustry Sector Advisor - Charities/ Health Causes

 Alison Hagan has been a fundraiser with the Multiple Sclerosis Society of Canada, Alberta and NWT Division, since 1998, as the Director of Fund Development.
 Alison is passionate about marketing and sponsorship.
 Alison grew up in rural Manitoba, graduated from the University of Regina in Journalism and English, spent a brief stint in Quebec City and Winnipeg, and now loves living in Edmonton.
-In her spare time, Alison volunteers with Leadership Edmonton.
 The MS Society in Alberta hired The Partnership – Sponsorship Specialist in 2006 to do a full evaluation of the partnerships and as a result has increased cash sponsorship to almost half a million dollars.

 Chris ReedCorporate Partnerships | Town of Milton